albendz/albendz-code-share/site/content/blog/interviews/coding_problem_solving.md

 complexity analysis, clean code, and communication.
 These are generally focused on Leetcode medium questions.

-**Pair programming:** Pair programming exercises focus primarily on communication, collaboration, and code quality while keeping the problems more straighforward and less tricky.
+**Pair programming:** Pair programming exercises focus primarily on communication, collaboration, and code quality while keeping the problems more straightforward and less tricky.

 **Take home assessments**: Take home assessments primarily focus on correctness of code as they are hard pass/fail assessments and secondarily focus on clean code.
 They do not evaluate communication (unless there is a free text written portion) and usually do